elenagurchinskaia/calendar-project/README.md

 ## Description

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+The goal for this project was to create a daily planner that would be then used for the daily schedule purposes.
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+When the user opens the planner, the currecnt day is displayed at the top of the calendar.
-THEN I am presented with time blocks for standard business hours of 9am to 5pm WHEN I view the time blocks for that day
+Then the user is presented with the time blocks for standard business hours of 9 am to 5 pm.
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+Each time block is color-coded to indicate whether it is in the past, present, or future.
-THEN I can enter an event
-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
+The user can enter the event, then click the save button for that time block.
+The event will be saved in the local storage.
+When the user refresh the page the event persist.
-THEN the saved events persist

-## Use

-- Go to the website.
-- Click on "Generate Password" button.
-- Select needed length of the characters.
-- Select or opt out of the special characters provided.
-- Password is generated.
-- Enjoy!

 ## Technology Used